 What Support is Available

 Blaenau Gwent Social Services has a legal duty to provide a range of services to children and young people in need of support and/or protection.
-The Local Authority believes that the best place for a child to live is with their family.
+The Local Council believes that the best place for a child to live is with their family.
 We seek to achieve this by working together with families and other agencies to provide advice, guidance and support to children and their families.
-In some cases it may not be possible for a child to live with their family, when this is the case the Court will be asked to make a decision about whether the local authority should look after a child.
+In some cases it may not be possible for a child to live with their family, when this is the case the Court will be asked to make a decision about whether the local Council should look after a child.

 Children in need?